Yokomon/Yokomon/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Welcome to my 🌍**world**🌍.
-The name is **Marow Macaulay**👨‍💻🕵️.
+The name is **Marow Macaulay**👨‍💻🕵️ and i'm a software developer.
-I'm a software developer💻 by profession.
+I focus on Frontend development using JavaScript technologies such as React.js and other tools such as Babel.js and Webpack.
+I have over 4 years of professional experience and 6 years of development experience.
-I'm into technical writing📖 also.
+Below are my stacks and Github stats.

 **Languages and Tools:**